-- (1) Where the boundary runs along a public highway, the public highway should be excluded from the built up area boundary. - (2) The boundary should whenever possible follow physical features (such as boundary fences). - (3) If planning permission has been granted and development commenced, the boundary should be drawn as if the approved scheme were constructed. - (4) Land allocated for development over the plan period should be included within the settlement boundary where it abuts the existing settlement.
+(1) Where the boundary runs along a public highway, the public highway should be excluded from the built up area boundary.

+- (2) The boundary should whenever possible follow physical features (such as boundary fences). - (3) Land allocated for development over the plan period should be included within the settlement boundary where it abuts the existing settlement.
+The boundary should following: - a.
+If planning permission has been granted on the allocated site the boundary should follow the intended extent of development. - b.
+If no planning permission has yet been granted, the boundary should following the allocation boundary.
 It is anticipated that the boundary will be realigned in the following boundary review once the extent of development on the site is known.